cloudaware/compliance-policies/ce/ca/azure/subscription/custom-subscription-administrator-roles-exist/remediation.md

 1. From Azure Home select the Portal Menu.
 2. Select `Subscriptions`.
+3. Select a subscription.
-3. Select `Access control (IAM)`.
+4. Select `Access control (IAM)`.
-4. Select `Roles`.
+5. Select `Roles`.
-5. Click `Type` and select `CustomRole` from the drop down menu.
+6. Click `Type` and select `Custom role` from the drop-down menu.
-6. Check the box next to each role which grants subscription administrator privileges.
+7. Check the box next to each role which grants subscription administrator privileges.
-7. Select `Remove`.
+8. Select `Delete`.
-8. Select `Yes`.
+9. Select `Yes`.

 ## From Azure CLI